Half-Shot/bark-spec/PROPOSAL.md

 ## Deliverables

 - I plan to deliver a complete web based client by the end of the development period.
 Mpre specifically, this means the styling, javascript source code and html documents used to develop it.
-- This will include documentation on the structures I create for the project, as well as information on how to extend it further.
+- Full documentation on the implementation of creating a 'bark' client, and how to extent this one further.

 ## Timeframe